Aliases for GNA12 Gene

 GeneCards Summary for GNA12 Gene

 GNA12 (G Protein Subunit Alpha 12) is a Protein Coding gene.
 Diseases associated with GNA12 include Familial Hyperaldosteronism.
-Among its related pathways are Akt Signaling and Apoptotic Pathways in Synovial Fibroblasts.
+Among its related pathways are Oxytocin signaling pathway and Toll Comparative Pathway.
 Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
 An important paralog of this gene is GNA13.

 Guanine nucleotide-binding proteins (G proteins) are involved as modulators or transducers in various transmembrane signaling systems (PubMed:22609986, PubMed:15525651, PubMed:15240885, PubMed:17565996, PubMed:12515866, PubMed:16787920, PubMed:16705036, PubMed:23762476, PubMed:27084452).
 Activates effector molecule RhoA by binding and activating RhoGEFs (ARHGEF12/LARG) (PubMed:15240885, PubMed:12515866, PubMed:16202387).
 GNA12-dependent Rho signaling subsequently regulates transcription factor AP-1 (activating protein-1) (By similarity).
 GNA12-dependent Rho signaling also regulates protein phosphatese 2A activation causing dephosphorylation of its target proteins (PubMed:15525651, PubMed:17565996).
 Promotes tumor cell invasion and metastasis by activating RhoA/ROCK signaling pathway and up-regulating proinflammatory cytokine production (PubMed:23762476, PubMed:16787920, PubMed:16705036, PubMed:27084452).
 Inhibits CDH1-mediated cell adhesion in process independent from Rho activation (PubMed:11976333, PubMed:16787920).
 Together with NAPA promotes CDH5 localization to plasma membrane (PubMed:15980433).
 May play a role in the control of cell migration through the TOR signaling cascade (PubMed:22609986).